-You should visit our Disability Services table if you have a medical or accessibility need, or if such assistance would prevent damage to an existing injury.
+You should visit our Accessibility Services table if you have a medical or accessibility need, or if such assistance would prevent damage to an existing injury.
 If you are unsure whether you qualify, please contact us before the convention (firstname.lastname@example.org), so that we may discuss your needs.

-Regardless of whether you use Disability Services during Naka-Kon, if you begin to feel unwell during the convention, please take a break.
+Regardless of whether or not you use Accessibility Services during Naka-Kon, if you begin to feel unwell during the convention, please take a break.
 If needed, ask a friend for assistance.
 If you experience a medical emergency during the convention, contact Naka-Kon staff, hotel staff, or convention center staff immediately.
 Basic first aid can be provided on site, and emergency medical services (Johnson County Med-Act) will be called as appropriate.

-Disability Services Table
+Accessibility Services Table

 Personal attendants accompanying attendees to provide medical- or disability-related assistance are eligible to receive a PA badge that allows them entrance to convention spaces while accompanying the attendee.
 For more information about this service, please email email@example.com.

 Naka-Kon is spread out over three hotels and the convention center itself.
 If you arrive at Naka-Kon and realize you need help traversing the con, we do have a limited number of manual wheelchairs available and rollators to check out.
-Please visit the Disability Services table in Exhibit Hall A to check one out.
+Please visit the Accessibility Services table in Exhibit Hall A to check one out.
 Electric wheelchairs and scooters are not available for checkout or rent through the convention at this time.

 Elevators and Restrooms